Haliburton Highlands OPP seek suspect in Minden home robbery, assault - Peterborough | Globalnews.ca

-The OPP is looking for a suspect following an assault and a robbery at a home in Minden early Friday.
+The OPP are looking for a suspect following an assault and armed robbery at a home in Minden early Friday.

 Haliburton Highlands OPP say the incident occurred at a Parkside Street residence around 4:30 a.m.
-The victim of the assault was taken to hospital with non-life threatening injuries.
+The victim was taken to hospital with non-life threatening injuries.

 Police on Friday had initially stated there was no concern for public safety after they were investigating a “disturbance” at a home.